octo-technology/OpenTezos/docs/michelson/tutorial.md

 #### Basics

-Michelson is a stack-based language, which means that all data (variables of the program) will be stacked on a single pile.
-Therefore the Michelson language provides stack operators for reorganizing elements of the stack and other kind of operators which consumes top elements of the stack.
-In this section basic stack-manipulation operators will be introduced and illustrated with simple examples.
-In a second time, the focus will be put on arithmetic operators and conditional branching.
+Michelson is a stack-based language, which means that all the data (variables of the program) will be stacked on a single pile.
+The Michelson language provides stack operators to reorganize elements of the stack and other kinds of operators which consume the top elements of the stack.
+In this section, we will introduce basic stack-manipulation operators and illustrated them with simple examples.
+Then, in a second time, focus on the arithmetic operators and conditional branching.

 ##### Basic stack operators (PUSH DROP SWAP)